 4. Cottage Cheese

-They say cheese gives you dreams when eaten close to bedtime, but cottage cheese is such a good source of protein and so filling that you should keep it in your fridge for midnight raids.
-Plus, it's super low in fat, which means you won’t be eating any unnecessary calories before bed.
+They say cheese gives you dreams when eaten close to bedtime, but cottage cheese is such a good source of protein and so filling, so we’ll take any weird dreams.
+Plus, it's super low in fat, which is great if you’re looking to cut.

 5. Hard-Boiled Eggs

 Hard-boiled eggs are on our healthy gains shopping lists for nights and mornings.
 They're so easy to prepare – just ten minutes to boil and you can take them in a container into work or the gym or have them waiting in the fridge for when you get home.